-If mailing a U.S. check or international money order, make it out to World BEYOND War/AFGJ.
-(You have to add AFGJ or we can’t deposit it!) and mail to 513 E Main St #1484, Charlottesville VA 22902, USA.
+If mailing a U.S. check or international money order, make it out to World BEYOND War and mail it to 513 E Main St #1484, Charlottesville VA 22902, USA.
 U.S. Donations are tax deductible to the fullest extent of the law.
 Please consult your tax advisor for details.
 World BEYOND War’s U.S. tax ID is 23-7217029.

 If you are a Canadian donor, Canadian cheques should be made out to World BEYOND War and mailed to 450, 4-2 Donald Street, Winnipeg, MB R3L 0K5 Canada.
 Please note that Canadian donations are not currently tax deductible but we are in the process of applying for Canadian charitable status so hoping this will change in the near future.

 If you can’t donate on this page with your credit card, another option is to donate through Paypal here.

 If you donate at least $25, you can do so as a gift on someone’s behalf, and we will mail them a beautiful card informing them of your gift.

 When you register for a World Passport, World BEYOND War receives 20% of the proceeds.
 The world citizenship movement, which now numbers over 1,000,000 world citizens, was sparked by Garry Davis after WWII.
 Learn more and register for your World Passport today!

 Want to hold a fundraiser for your birthday or another holiday in support of ending war?
 Follow this link to set up your fundraiser on Facebook and help grow the anti-war movement at the same time.

 |A sky blue scarf symbolizing the one sky under which all people live and signifying our dedication to ending all war.
 Learn more here.|